Recommended setup

 .deb package from the GitHub Releases page and install it with:drift to start.Step 2: Launch Drift

-Navigate to the directory where you want your project and start Drift:Step 3: Build your first simulation
+Navigate to the directory where you want your project and start Drift:Step 3: Set up ROS2 and Gazebo with Drift

 At thedrift> prompt, describe what you want to build in plain English: